-Name Range Default Description CBFP force status to 0: Normal 1: Start 2: ReTrip 3: CBFP 4: Blocked 0: Normal Force the status of the function.
+Name Range Default Description CBFP LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 1: On Set mode of CBF block.
+This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
+CBFP force status to 0: Normal 1: Start 2: ReTrip 3: CBFP 4: Blocked 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.

-The setting parameters I{set} and IO{set} control the pick-up and the activation of the current-dependent CBFP function.
+The setting parameters $I{set}$ and $IO{set}$ control the pick-up and the activation of the current-dependent CBFP function.
 They define the minimum allowed measured current before action from the function.
-The function constantly calculates the ratio between the I{set} or the IO{set} and the measured magnitude (I_m) for each of the three phases and the selected residual current input.
-The reset ratio of 97 % is built into the function and is always relative to the I{set} value.
+The function constantly calculates the ratio between the $I{set}$ or the $IO{set}$ and the measured magnitude $(I_m)$ for each of the three phases and the selected residual current input.
+The reset ratio of 97 % is built into the function and is always relative to the $I{set}$ value.
 The setting value is common for all measured phases.
-When the I_m exceeds the I{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+When the $I_m$ exceeds the $I{set}$ value (in single, dual or all phases) it triggers the pick-up operation of the function.

 Table.
-5.4.9 - 103.
+5.4.10 - 109.
 Operating mode and input signals selection.

 Name Range Step Default Description 10Input 0: Not in use 1: I01 2: I02 3: I0Calc - 0: Not in use Selects the residual current monitoring source, which can be either from the two separate residual measurements (I01 and I02) or from the phase current's calculated residual current.

-Actmode 0: Current only 1: DO only 2: Signals only 3: Current and DO 4: Current or DO 5: Current and signals 6: Current or signals 7: Signals and DO 8: Signals or DO 9: Current or DO or signals 10: Current and DO and Signals - 0: Current only Selects the operating mode.
+Name Range Step Default Description Actmode 0: Current only 1: DO only 2: Signals only 3: Current and DO 4: Current or DO 5: Current and signals 6: Current or signals 7: Signals or DO 9: Current or DO or signals 10: Current and DO and Signals - 0: Current only Selects the operating mode.
 The mode can be dependent on current measurement, binary signal status, output relay status ("DO"), or a combination of the three.

-Name Range Step Default Description I {set} 0.0140.00×In 0.01×I n 0.20×I n The pick-up threshold for the phase current measurement.
+Name Range Step Default Description I set 0.0140.00×I n 0.01×I n 0.20×I n The pick-up threshold for the phase current measurement.
 This setting limit defines the upper limit for the phase current pick-up element.
-10 {set} 0.00540.000×In 0.001×I n 1.200×I n The pick-up threshold for the residual current measurement.
+10 set 0.00540.000×In 0.001×I n 1.200×I n The pick-up threshold for the residual current measurement.
 This setting limit defines the upper limit for the phase current pick-up element.